LimnoTech/IWN-Ingest/readme.md

 ## Interoperable Watershed Network – Configuration for SOS Data Ingestion

 This document describes the contents of important files for ingestion of observation data into an Interoperable Watershed Network (IWN) 52N SOS-based data appliance.
-The IWN is EPA's pilot portal for discovery of and access to continuous water quality sensor data collected by agencies arounf the United States.
-Thw IWN consists of three components:
+The IWN is EPA's pilot portal for discovery of and access to continuous water quality sensor data collected by agencies around the United States.
+The IWN consists of three components:
 * Distributed "data appliances" that agencies use to make their data and associated metadata available through standardized web services;
 * A centralized catalog that harvests metadata from registered data appliances; and
 * A discovery tool that leverages the data appliance and catalog APIs to deliver search and access capabilities.